Metro IDs officer involved in fatal central Las Vegas shooting

 The man began shooting out of his rear window, toward Metro officers, one of whom returned fire and took cover, police said.

-A few minutes later, police formed an arrest team and discovered he was dead inside of the car, she said,
+A few minutes later, police discovered he was dead inside of the car.

+On Monday, the Clark County coroner’s office said the man, William Orellana, 42, died from a self-inflicted gunshot wound to the neck after exchanging fire with police.1512 Saylor Way, las vegas, nv